xlladdins/xll24/README.md

 ```
 Note every function registered with Excel must be declared `WINAPI`
 and exported with `#pragma XLLEXPORT` in its body.
+The first version of Excel was written in Pascal and the `WINAPI` calling convention
+is a historical artifact of that.
+Unlike Unix, Windows does not make functions
+visible outside of a shared library unless they are explicitly exported.

 ## Macro